garcia-mc/sincnet/README.md

-# sincnet
-Sparse INterval-Censored Neural Networks
+# SincNet: Sparse Interval-Censored Neural Network

 1. Orientative limits for the lambda grid are set based on a preliminary whole path run.
 2. One path is created for each subsampling draw.